raybogman/pwa-studio-serverless/README.md

 #### How to configure (TLS) SSL on AWS ECS/ALB/ACM/Route53

-Most impact is to host your domain at AWS Route 53.
-It's possible to host is somewhere else but this is beound the scope is this tutorial.
+Best practice is to host your domain name at AWS Route 53.
+It's possible to host is somewhere else but this is beyond the scope is this tutorial.
 You need to do some DNS hacking and not done correctly it will impact the `copilot init` deploy schema and will get stuck (guilty as charged - the 'HTTPSCert' is not able to create a CERT if the NS are not connected on your subdomain while hosting that on AWS Route 53 - so be carefull ;-)

 - Route 53
 - ACM (AWS Certificate Manager)